danielemazzamuto/Forkify/README.md

-# forkify Project
+# Forkify Project

-Recipe application with custom recipe uploadas.
+Recipes web application with custom recipe upload, built with JS using the MVC pattern.